- the 14th letter of the English alphabet, a consonant.

 indefinite article before words beginning with vowels, 12c., from Old English an (with a long vowel) "one; lone," also used as a prefix an- "single, lone;" see one for the divergence of that word from this.
 Also see a, of which this is the older, fuller form.

 In other European languages, identity between indefinite article and the word for "one" remains explicit (e.g. French un, German ein, etc.) Old English got by without indefinite articles: He was a good man in Old English was he wæs god man.
 Circa 15c., a and an commonly were written as one word with the following noun, which contributed to the confusion over how such words as newt and umpire ought to be divided (see N).

 In Shakespeare, etc., an sometimes is a contraction of as if (a usage first attested c.1300), especially before it.

-The symbol for the element nitrogen.
+- The symbol for nitrogen.

-A nonmetallic element that makes up about 78 percent of the atmosphere by volume, occurring as a colorless, odorless gas.
+- A nonmetallic element that makes up about 78 percent of the atmosphere by volume, occurring as a colorless, odorless gas.
 It is a component of all proteins, making it essential for life, and it is also found in various minerals.
 Nitrogen is used to make ammonia, nitric acid, TNT, and fertilizers.
 Atomic number 7; atomic weight 14.0067; melting point -209.86°C; boiling point -195.8°C; valence 3, 5.
 See Periodic Table.
 See Note at oxygen.